Knerd/wp-config.php/README.md

-# wp-config.php
+#  WP_Config
-WordPress configuration with local config support and composer autoload if present.
+This repo highlights setting up WordPress configuration with local config support and composer autoload if present.
 Also supports easily setting up  wordpress in a subdirectory and using a different wp-content directory.

 #### EXAMPLES
 If your file structure resembels the one below: